Troubleshooting

 4. If your phone does not display the “Frequency”, please download any WiFi Analyzer app from the Google Play Store.
 This will allow you to visualize your router’s 2.4GHz and 5GHz band waves.
 Move farther away from your router until the waves from Channel 1-13 (2.4GHz) are stronger than the ones from Channel 14+ (5GHz)

-7. If you have separate SSIDs, ensure that the 2.4GHz and 5GHz networks have different names (Example: wifiname-2G and wifiname-5G)
+4. If you haveseparate SSIDs, ensure that the 2.4GHz and 5GHz networks have different names (Example: wifiname-2G and wifiname-5G)

-9. If wireless MAC address filtering is enabled for the router, remove your device from the router’s MAC address filtering list to ensure that it is allowed to connect to the network.
+6. If wireless MAC address filteringis enabled for the router, remove your device from the router’s MAC address filtering list to ensure that it is allowed to connect to the network.
 You can also disable MAC address filtering.

-10. Ensure that the DHCP service is enabled for the router.
+7. Ensure that the DHCP service is enabledfor the router.
 If not, the IP address will be occupied.

-14. Put your phone in Airplane Mode (disable mobile data) and try to connect your smart device.
+11. Put your phone in Airplane Mode (disable mobile data)and try to connect your smart device.

-17. If none of the methods above worked, restart your router
+14. If none of the methods above worked,restart your router

 Still unable to connect?
 Please try using the method below: